ArkEcosystemArchive/docs-legacy/docs/tutorials/node/dynamic-fees.md

 The file we'll access from this folder is `plugins.js`.
 If you see it, you're in the right place.

-## Edit Your Dynamic Fees Constants
+## Edit Your Dynamic Fee Constants

 Your node needs to signal to the network that it accepts dynamic fees.
 For this, open up your `plugins.js` file: